 The Grassi Box is a MIDI-to-relay piece of hardware (built by Dan Wilson of Circitfied) based on an Arduino teensy and some accompanying software tools built in Max.
 The idea is to be able to control a variety of my ciat-lonbarde instruments from a computer.

 Firstly, it looks and sounds like this:

 The hardware around the Teensy, as built by Circitfied, takes the voltage from the Teensy digital pins and uses that to control transistors, which in turn turn on relays.
-There are 16 total of these transistor/relay pairs.
-There are some additional features in the box including audio jacks for easy relay-based gating, passive filters, and exposed pins for using the NO (normally open) and NC (normally closed) pins of the relays.
+There are 16 in total of these transistor/relay pairs.
+There are also some additional features in the box, including audio jacks for easy relay-based gating, passive filters, and exposed pins for using the NO (normally open) and NC (normally closed) pins of the relays.

 The analysis-based resynthesis works by, first, setting up a series of connections between the Grassi Box and the source instruments, then determining how many total and simultaneous combinations you want possible (16 total, with 5 simultaneous, in the above video).
 After that, the patch is run, which analyzes every possible combination/permutation of audio descriptors (loudness, pitch, spectral centroid, and roughness).
 It took about 15 minutes to analyze the 6884 combinations/permutations needed for the video using a 100ms analysis window.
 Once the combinations/permutations are analyzed, a different audio input is fed into the matching engine (in this case, prepared/bowed guitar).
 This analyzes the incoming audio (in real-time) to find the nearest combination, given certain descriptor weights, and reconnects that patch.
 So essentially it’s creating dynamic hardware repatching based on the incoming audio.

 - 5 May: Student Performance - York